 How quick do I need the part?

 Considering the above part has to be manufactured with ABS, the turnaround time for 3D printing with FDM technology is about 3-5 working days on an average at Xometry, whereas, for CNC machining, the turnaround time would begin from 10 days.

 Conclusion: Go with 3D printing if the part is needed quickly.

 How many parts do I need?

-Number of parts required is a key factor in deciding the process.
-For larger quantities CNC is likely to be cheaper compared to parts printed in bulk.
+The number of parts required is a key factor in deciding the process.
+For larger quantities, CNC is likely to be cheaper compared to parts printed in bulk.
 For low volumes (below 10), 3D printing is more appropriate and cheaper.
-For simple 3D printing processes like FDM or SLS used with affordable plastics like ABS, PC, Nylon, single parts or small quantities (identical and non identical), 3D printing is undoubtedly the option to go for.
-MJF is also another viable option for midsized quantities and very common.
+For simple 3D printing processes like FDM or SLS used with affordable plastics like ABS, PC, Nylon, single parts or small quantities (identical and non-identical), 3D printing is undoubtedly the option to go for.
+MJF is also another viable option for midsized quantities and is very common.

 Let us check the prices using the Xometry Instant Quoting Engine with this reference model.

 Considering the above reference part, the cost per quantity analysis for 3 technologies, CNC machining (ABS), FDM (ABS) and MJF (PA12 Grey) is as follows.
 It demonstrates how dramatically the price per piece goes down for CNC machining of ABS, remains the same for FDM and slightly goes down for MJF.
 With large batches (e.g. over 500) the price for CNC machining of ABS will be lower than any 3D printing, especially with the parts where there is more material to remove than to print it.